-Annual Bonuses: Consistent with the incentive bonus plan authorized in 2016 and described below under "Elements of Executive Officer Compensation", the Compensation Committee conducted a comprehensive evaluation of corporate and individual performance in 2016 for purposes of determining cash bonuses for Messrs.
+• Annual Bonuses: Consistent with the incentive bonus plan authorized in 2017 and described below under "Elements of Executive Officer Compensation," the Compensation Committee conducted a comprehensive evaluation of corporate and individual performance in 2017 for purposes of determining cash bonuses for Messrs.
 Rady, Barton, Wyll and Gammieri.
 Additionally, at the request of the Compensation Committee, Mr. Rady conducted a subjective assessment of Messrs.
 Barton, Wyll and Gammieri's individual performance, which reflected Messrs.
 Barton, Wyll and Gammieri's contribution to the achievement of our operations and performance criteria described herein, to be evaluated by the Compensation Committee with respect to the discretionary element of the cash bonuses.
 Based upon the Compensation Committee's performance evaluation, the relative roles and responsibility for Messrs.
-Rady, Barton, Wyll and Gammieri and objective calculations under our incentive bonus plan (solely for Messrs.
+Rady, Barton, Wyll and Gammieri and analysis of the objective calculations under our incentive bonus plan (solely for Messrs.
 Barton and Wyll) with respect to the corporate performance component, the Compensation Committee approved the cash bonuses for Messrs.
-Rady, Barton, Wyll and Gammieri for 2016 as set forth below:
+Rady, Barton, Wyll and Gammieri for 2017 as set forth below:

-2016 CASH BONUSES FOR NAMED EXECUTIVE OFFICERS
+2017 CASH BONUSES FOR NAMED EXECUTIVE OFFICERS

-Executive 2016 Cash Bonus Target Bonus (% Base Salary) Actual Bonus (% Base Salary) (1)
+Executive 2017 Cash Bonus Target Bonus (% Base Salary) Actual Bonus (% Base Salary) (1)

-Ernest Rady \$500,000 N/A 100%
+Ernest Rady \$305,000 N/A 59%

-Robert F. Barton \$479,200 100% 127%
+Robert F. Barton \$292,500 100% 75%

-Adam Wyll \$304,491 75% 95%
+Adam Wyll \$185,625 75% 56%

-Jerry Gammieri \$125,000 N/A 58%
+Jerry Gammieri \$100,000 N/A 45%

-(1) Amounts reflect achievement by Messrs.
-Barton and Wyll of (i) 100% performance (target) with respect to the discretionary portion of the cash bonus and (ii) the 60% Performance Multiplier for the FFO Multiple Rank and the 200% Performance Multiplier for Same Store NOI Growth Rank on the objective portion of the cash bonus, pursuant to our incentive bonus plan (as described in detail below under "Elements of Executive Officer Compensation").
+(1) For Messrs.
+Barton and Wyll, amounts reflect (i) 100% achievement (target) with respect to the discretionary portion of the cash bonus and (ii) 50% achievement based on the corporate performance portion of the cash bonus, as modified at the discretion of the Compensation Committee and described below.

 Mr. Rady's discretionary cash bonus was determined by our Compensation Committee based on Mr. Rady's (i) decisive leadership and (ii) substantial contribution to our financial and operational success.
-Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2016.
+Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2017.

-For 2017, the target bonus percentage remains 100% for Mr. Barton and 75% for Mr. Wyll.
-Mr. Rady and Mr. Gammieri do not participate in our incentive bonus plan and do not have target bonus percentages.
+For 2018, the target bonus percentage remains 100% for Mr. Barton and 75% for Mr. Wyll.
+Commencing in 2018, Mr. Gammieri has been given a target bonus percentage of 50%.
+Mr. Rady does not participate in our incentive bonus plan and does not have a target bonus percentage.